A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Weyl transformation, Wigner function and the Krylov basis

 which maps operators in the Hilbert space $L^2 (\mb{R})$ to functions in the phase space ($\mb{R}^2 \simeq T^*\mb{R}$).
 Equivalently, in terms of the momentum space eigenfunctions, the Weyl symbol can be defined as

 From these definitions, it can be seen that the trace of the product of two operators is proportional to the integral of the product of their Weyl transforms over the phase space, i.e.,

 and the Weyl transformations of Hermitian operators are real functions of phase space coordinates.
 The Weyl transformation of the density matrix ($\rho$) is the \textit{Wigner function}\footnote{In this paper, we mainly follow conventions of \cite{Hillery:1983ms}.
 The Wigner function is usually defined with an extra factor of $2 \pi\hbar$ in the denominator compared to the Weyl transformation.
 From now on, in most parts of this work, we shall set $\hbar=1$, and it will be restored when necessary.
-We shall not specify the limits of the integrals, which, unless specified otherwise, are from $-\infty$ to $+\infty$, at least for the continuous case we are considering. }
+We shall not specify the limits of the integrals, which, unless specified otherwise, are from $-\infty$ to $+\infty$, at least for the case of continuous (and unbounded) phase space variables we are considering. }

 The integral of the Wigner function, defined through this relation, over the entire phase space is unity, while a partial integral over momentum and position coordinates (the marginal distributions) gives the position and momentum space probability distribution, respectively \cite{Hillery:1983ms}.
 For a pure state with $\rho=\ket{\psi}\bra{\psi}$, the Wigner function is therefore given in terms of the position space wavefunctions by the following relation\footnote{To simplify the notions, we shall often use the convention that, when the argument of a position-space wavefunction $q-y$, we denote it as $\psi$, while if the argument is $q+y$, we denote it as $\chi= \psi(q+y)$. } \cite{wigner1932quantum, moyal1949quantum, kim1991phase}